RitaRan/coding-challenge/README.md

 * valid date
 * valid amount
 * identify `OTHER_ID`
-* Get right 30th percentile
+* get the right 30th percentile
-* Get right 70th percentile
+* get the right 70th percentile

 This can be run by using the `run_tests.sh` script.
 Execute the following command: